Joe Devera: Swindon Town

 In the 2012–13 season, Devera started the season where he became a first team regular, playing in the right–back position.
 However, he soon lost his place in the right–back position to Nathan Thompson and was demoted to the substitute bench.
 Despite this, Devera's first team run continued, as he began to play in the centre–back position.
 However, Devera was sidelined with a hamstring injury and was eventually placed on the substitute bench.
-It wasn't until on 9 March 2013 when he returned to the first team, coming on as a late substitute, in a 2–2 draw against Walsall.
+On 9 March 2013, he returned to the first team, coming on as a late substitute, in a 2–2 draw against Walsall.
 Devera later featured in the remaining three league matches of the season, starting all of them.
 Devera was part of the 'Robins' side that reached the play-offs and faced Brentford.
 Swindon lost on penalties in the second leg of the semi-finals but Devera managed to score a goal.
 The semi-final second leg was Devera's last game for Swindon and he was released after making 66 appearances in all competitions.